lionlai1989/lionlai1989.github.io/_posts/2023-12-15-raytracing-in-cpp-multithreading.markdown

 </div>

-Choosing only a single sample at the center of a pixel yields an outcome resembling a triangle with uneven edges, as depicted below.
+Choosing only a single sample at the center of a pixel yields an outcome resembling a triangle with uneven edges, as depicted above.
 A more effective approach involves selecting multiple sample points within each pixel and computing the pixel value by averaging these samples.
 In the following example, four sample points are randomly chosen from a pixel.
 The average of these four pixel values is then calculated and